mjwelchphd/GalaxyRevisited/README.md

 Following this path means tests exist to validate that the code still works after later fixes and modifications.
 Too often developers make an insignificant change to fix something, test it manually, then commit the change without realizing that some other part of the code was affected and failed after the new version goes live.
 This is _exactly_ the situation all managers fear.
 The costs of managing the disastrous release far exceed the costs of writing good tests.

 The tests here are incomplete because _Galaxy Revisited_ is a demonstration app and the tests included with it are designed to teach principles of writing tests so you can write them for your app.
-Also, the existing literature on writing Server Side Swift tests is inadequate, especially where testing of links and buttons are concerned, and _Galaxy Revisited_ hopes to provide new solutions for that.
+Also, the existing literature on writing Server Side Swift tests is inadequate, especially where testing of links and buttons is concerned, and _Galaxy Revisited_ hopes to provide new solutions for that.

 > **Note**

 > When calling the _test(.GET, url, ...)_ function, it will do you the favor of adding a "/" at the beginning of the URL if it doesn't have one.
 The upshot is that if you have a bad link, i.e., one missing a "/" at the beginning, your tests will work fine, but your app will fail.
 It's my opinion that testing software should not magically fix your errors during tests in such a way as to make a test pass when the app will fail.
 You're welcome to your own opinion on this.

-The approach I'm taking here is, given a known endpoint (_/galaxy/index_, for example), attempt to retrieve the page first.
+The approach I'm taking here is, given a known endpoint (_/galaxy/index_, for example), to attempt to retrieve the page first.
 If the page retrieval fails, stop the tests for this endpoint (page); otherwise, test links and buttons to see if they retrieve the pages they're linked to.
 Only one link of any given type gets tested, so if I retrieve a page with seven galaxies, only the first will be tested.

-I could have written tests to see if the database is working, but that would be redundant because the enpoint tests use the database, and therefore, test it, too.
-Also, I didn't try to rereieve the records written by _add_ or _save_ directly from the database for the same reason.
+I could have written tests to see if the database is working, but that would be redundant because the endpoint tests use the database, and therefore, test it, too.
+Also, I didn't try to retrieve the records written by _add_ or _save_ directly from the database for the same reason.

-_Galaxy Revisited_ doesn't have a bunch of testable helper methods, but I could have written tests for those, if there were any.
+_Galaxy Revisited_ doesn't have a bunch of testable helper methods, but I could have written tests for those if there were any.

 ### <a id="f4935ac8-21a6-4d23-ada2-2cdf507b6986">Testing Links and Buttons on a Page</a>